 The First Nations' petroglyphs (Indian rock face carvings) accessible by boat are on the cliffs at Babine Lake, almost directly opposite the Pinkut Creek spawning channel.

 It got its name when a gentlemen working at the fisheries many years ago use to bring wealthy Americans up to fish in the area, there was always an abundance of fish in the pool.
 Millionaire's pool is just below the beautiful Fulton Falls.

 The Fulton River flows into Babine Lake south of Granisle, just north of the Babine Nation community of Tachet Reserve.
 The modern village of Tachet Landing has a satellite band office and approximately 130 permanent residents.
 Old Fort Babine is a village inhabited by Lake Babine First Nation people on the north side of Babine Lake near Granisle.

 Old Fort Babine Historic Site

-Old Fort is very isolated the only way to get to it is by boat or float plane.
+Old Fort is very isolated and the only way to get to it is by boat or float plane.
 Most residents only spend 2 to 4 weeks a year there during fishing season.
-The village has a church which was built in 1898; it is not in use as it needs a lot of renovations, the church at Old Fort Babine is a landmark on Babine Lake.
+The village has a church which was built in 1898 and is a landmark on Babine Lake.
+It is currently not in use as it needs a lot of renovations.